Lapuleu/SNO/README.md

 # SNO
 The Code Repository of the Sumudu Neural Operator

+Listed here are the Sumudu Neural Operator implementations for 1D and 2D differential equations.
+We use the LNO Data files to compare consistent data.
+The files labeled "ode" and "pde" are the original implementations, while the files ending in "Re" are the optimized versions used to run our tests.

 # LNO Replication
-This is a replication of the LNO code found here: https://github.com/qianyingcao/Laplace-Neural-Operator/.
-There are minor structural changes, but it is mostly the original code.
+This is a replication of the LNO code, which can be found here: https://github.com/qianyingcao/Laplace-Neural-Operator/.
+There are minor structural changes, but the code remains largely unchanged.

-Things to note: the file paths may differ depending on your application, so make sure they are accurate.
+Note: The file paths may vary depending on your application, so ensure they are accurate.
 Some of the Data folders have fillers; the real data can be found here: https://drive.google.com/drive/folders/1x8EYALKl2l9lxpMVy6rfj934kno4V0qB?usp=sharing.
 GitHub doesn't allow files over 25 mb.

 # FNO Replication
-This is a replication of the LNO code found here: https://github.com/ixScience/fourier_neural_operator/.
-There are minor updates to the saving settings to keep them consistent with LNO and SNO.
-Some parts have also been updated to use a GPU device instead of a CPU.
+This is a replication of the FNO code found here: https://github.com/ixScience/fourier_neural_operator/.
+There are minor updates to the saving settings to maintain consistency with LNO and SNO.
+We have also changed the 4-layer structure to a 1-layer Fourier Layer to maintain consistency with parameters and layers.

-Things to note: the file paths may differ depending on your application, so make sure they are accurate.
+Note: The file paths may vary depending on your application, so ensure they are accurate.
 The data file can be found here: https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-.
-Burger_R10.zip contains the data for 1d.
-Darcy_421.zip contains the data for 2d.
-NavierStokes_V1e-3_N5000_T50.zip contains the files for 2d time and 3d.
+Although the FNO paper used specific data files, we have opted to use LNO's data files for all our operators.